What is trade waste?

 Who needs a trade waste consent?

-Almost anyone who discharges commercial or industrial waste into the sewerage system will need a trade waste consent - restaurants, mechanics, agricultural servicing businesses, dentists, hairdressers, butchers etc.
+Almost anyone who discharges commercial or industrial waste into the wastewater system will need a trade waste consent - restaurants, mechanics, agricultural servicing businesses, dentists, hairdressers, butchers etc.

 Who applies for a trade waste consent?